chemarbgmailcom/rastertotpcl/README.md

 A driver to Toshiba TEC Label printers supporting the TEC Printer Command Language or TPCL, version 2.

-Converts CUPS Raster graphics along with a supported PPD file into a TPCL graphic ready to be printed directly.
+Converts CUPS raster graphics along with a supported PPD file into a TPCL graphic ready to be printed directly.
 As of yet, there is no support for sending text to the driver.

 Conversion includes support for the TPCL TOPIX compression algorithm for reliable and fast